When we talk about the combinations of heavenly stem within a bazi, we are generally referring to the 5 combinations (天干五合).

 The combination of heavenly stems can have a great impact on the life of an individual.

 For example, a person with a weak self-element of Ji earth can be drastically boosted by the presence of a Wu earth and Gui water combination in the 4 pillars.
 This is even though when the season is spring which does not support the daymaster’s strength.
+In this case, the season enables the combination to take place, which creates the fire element that boost the strength of the self-element.

 When can the 5 combinations of heavenly stems occur